speechbrain/speechbrain/recipes/CommonVoice/LM/README.md

 # Traing KenLM
-This folder contains recipes for training the kenLm n-gram model for the CommonVoice Dataset.
+This folder contains recipes for training the kenLM-gram model for the CommonVoice Dataset.
-Using Wav2Vec2 in combination with a language model can yield a significant improvement, especially when the model was trained on only 10 minutes of transcribed audio.
-This is a guide to explain how one can create an n-gram language model and combine it with an existing fine-tuned Wav2Vec2,
+Using Wav2Vec2 in combination with a language model can yield a significant improvement, especially when the model is fine-tuned on small speech datasets.
+This is a guide to explain how one can create an n-gram language model and combine it with an existing fine-tuned Wav2Vec2.

 You can download CommonVoice at https://commonvoice.mozilla.org/en